NeuroDataDesign/orange-panda-f16s17/ProblemStatement.md

  .
 Those suffering from mental health issues.
 4. Approach
  .
 What is the approach for filling these gaps and solving the larger problem?
-        I. Extensive trials via EEG
+Â Â Â Â Â Â Â Â I. Extensive trials via EEG
 b.
 What are each of the parts of the approach?
 c.
 How will each of these disparate parts be coordinated to bridge these gaps and then solve the larger problem?
 d.
 How is this approach different from the status quo?
 e.
-How and when will success be measured/quantified?
-Be as specific as possible.
+How and when will success be measured/quantified? Â Be as specific as possible.
 f.
 What does success look like at defined points along the roadmap?
 g.
 After 10 years, what does moderate success look like?
 What about huge success?